nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends.

 - 1e.
-The video the user is attempting to add has the same name as a video already in the lecture.
+The video to be added is a duplicate of an existing video in the lecture.
   - 1e1.
 Le Tracker shows an error message.

     Use case ends.